 I believe I think a little bit better when I cycle.
-Maybe I get into a zen-like state, and good thoughts come to my head.
-During the last couple of days I have been thinking about my personal Berlin bike rules and, maybe, they make sense to somebody else besides me.
+Maybe I get into a zen-like state, and good thoughts come to me.
+During the last couple of days, I have been thinking about my Berlin bike rules; maybe, they make sense to somebody else besides me.

 Without further delay, here are my own Berlin Bike Rules.

 For me, a helmet is a way of making my cycling experience a little bit safer.
-I know some people that say that a helmet is not a necessity, but I continue using it.
-And the scratches I got on it, this past Sunday, work as proof that I should wear it all the time.
+Some people say a helmet is unnecessary, but I continue using it.
+And the scratches I got on it this past Sunday prove that I should wear it all the time.

 Pay attention to your surroundings

-A couple of weeks ago I was cycling on my way to work when I saw a woman in front of me dropping something from her bike.
+A couple of weeks ago, I was cycling on my way to work when I saw a woman dropping something from her bike in front of me.
 She suddenly left the bike lane and stopped.
-A few meters after, I saw that she dropped her phone and I couldn’t be happier to see something like this happening finally.
+A few meters later, I saw that she had dropped her phone, and I couldn’t be happier to see something like this happening.

-I understand when cyclists go to the sidewalk when there is a cobblestone street, but I don’t get when they cycle fast and ring their bell trying to make people leave where they are walking.
-I didn’t get when cyclists decided to go over the sidewalk when the road and a bike lane are available.
-You need to follow the rules and understand where is your place in traffic.
+I understand when cyclists go to the sidewalk when there is a cobblestone street, but I don’t get it when they cycle fast and ring their bell, trying to make people leave where they are walking.

-But, this is the only rule here that I often understand when people break it, and I do this as well.
-But I like to keep it in mind and follow that on every option I have.
+But this is the only rule I often understand when people break it, and I also do this.
+But I like to keep it in mind and follow it on every option.